After a summer of using these three models on camping trips, for backyard BBQs, and other adventures, we wanted a final showdown.

 August was a scorcher here at GearJunkie HQ, with temps in the 90s and the humidity running high.
 We used the ambient heat last month as a gauntlet of sorts for three cooler models in a head-to-head ice death match — the cooler to keep its ice longest would win, straight up.

-After a summer of using these three models on camping trips, for backyard BBQs, and other adventures, we wanted a final showdown.
 It was two high-end coolers up against an affordable option, all with pros and cons depending on the venue and food or drink type and quantity needing to be cool.

 The contenders were a soft-side model from Kelty, the affordable and highly portable Folding Cooler (58 quarts, $45.95); a pricey “pro-level” icebox from Yeti, the Tundra 45 model (45 quarts, $329); and a massive tank made by Igloo, the Yukon 70 (70 quarts, $389.99), which touts “Keeps Cold For 7 Days” right on its lid.